mweastwood/BPJSpec.jl/docs/src/enormous-matrices.md

 # Enormous Matrices

-$m$-mode analysis fundamentally involves operations on block-diagonal matrices.
+Fundamentally, $m$-mode analysis involves operations on block-diagonal matrices.
 Although the block-diagonal structure of these matrices makes it possible to store and perform computations on these matrices, they can still be enormous.
 That is, while each block individually may fit in the system memory, multiple blocks may not.
 Here we introduce some of the abstractions developed for